What is debt consolidation?

 A balance transfer credit card allows you to transfer your credit card balance from one card to another, consolidating your credit card debt.
 There is often a 0% introductory annual percentage rate (APR) that can last up to 21 months, allowing you to pay down a considerable amount of debt before you have to begin paying interest.

-However, there are often fees that accompany the transfer and interest rates can skyrocket after the introductory phase.
+However, there are often fees that accompany the transfer, and interest rates can skyrocket after the introductory phase.
 You will also need a good credit score to qualify for the balance transfer credit cards with the best rates.

-Consider personal loans for consolidation
+Consider personal loans for debt consolidation

 Tap into a home equity loan or line of credit (HELOC)

 If you are having trouble qualifying for a balance transfer credit card or personal loan, you may consider a home equity loan or home equity line of credit (HELOC).
 These loans are often larger than personal loans and can have lower rates than personal loans.
-They also typically give you longer for repayment than other types of loans.
+They also typically give you more time for repayment than other types of loans.

 You will need to have enough equity in your home to support the loan, which is typically 15% to 20% of your home’s value.
 It can also be dangerous because your home serves as collateral, which means it can be seized by your creditor if you default on your loan.